blentley/ForecastingElectricityDemand/README.md

  	+ keras with tensorflow as the backend
  + PostgreSQL 9.6.1

-This analysis will focus on the NSW NEM region and air temperature at Bankstown Airport (chosen for its somewhat geographical 'average' of Sydney, NSW)
+This analysis will focus on the NSW NEM region and air temperature at Bankstown Airport (chosen for its somewhat geographical 'average' of Sydney, NSW).

 ### Acknowledgements
 I couldn't have made it this far without the knowledge shared by Dr Jason Brownlee and Jakob Aungiers, whose blogs were thoughtfully curated and easy to read.
 Respective links below: